Kubermatic branding element

 How to Create a PersistentVolume

-The following steps will guide you through how to create a PersistentVolume and how to use it in a Pod.
+The following steps will guide you on how to create a PersistentVolume and how to use it in a Pod.
 Before continuing, it is imperative to have a basic knowledge of volume, volumeMounts, and volume types such as hostPath, emptyDir, among others, in order to effectively follow this hands-on practice.
 A running Kubernetes cluster and a kubectl command-line tool must be configured to talk to the cluster.
-If you do not have this, you can achieve this by simply creating a Kubernetes cluster on any environment with KubeOne.
+If you do not have this, you can simply create a Kubernetes cluster on any environment with KubeOne.
 Refer to Getting Started for instructions.
 Alternatively, you can go to the Kubernetes playground to practice.
 In that case, you might also need a cloud provider (GKE, AWS, etc.) access or credentials to provision storage.

 Step 1: Create the YAML file.